 If you have an older roof, some of the tiles may break during the installation process and you’ll need to pay to replace them.

 Clay tile roof

-Some installers won’t fit them on clay roofs because the tiles are often very fragile, but it’s worth speaking to a couple to see if they’re willing to do the work.
+Some installers won’t fit solar panels on clay roofs because the tiles are often very fragile, but it’s worth speaking to a couple tradespeople to see if they’re willing to do the work.

 One benefit of fitting them on a metal roof is that they’ll help to keep your home cool during hot weather.

 They can also be fitted on flat roofs.
 However, it’s important to make sure that the panels are tilted high enough to capture the most sunlight.

 Do I have to install solar panels on my roof?

 An alternative to on or in roof mounting is to mount your solar panels on the ground in your garden or on a wall.
 This is a good alternative if you can’t have them fitted on your roof or need a larger surface area to capture more sunlight than your roof can.

 According to the Renewable Energy Hub, ground-mounted solar panels cost around the same amount as roof-mounted ones.